 Choline: The higher your fat intake, the more choline your liver needs to process it all.
 Choline is most abundant in animal foods that you aren’t eating, like liver and egg yolks.
 A good vegan source of choline is sunflower lecithin.

-Algal oil: Since you can’t take fish oil, and you don’t want to rely on inefficient elongation of ALA into the more effective omega-3s DHA and EPA, you should take algal oil.
+Algal oil: Since you can’t take fish oil, and you don’t want to rely on inefficient elongation of ALA into the more effective omega-3s DHA and EPA, you should take algal or krill oil.
 Algae is where most marine life gets its DHA and EPA.
-It’s totally vegan-friendly, and studies show it improves blood lipids and increases blood levels of EPA.
-Here’s one.
+It’s totally vegan-friendly, and studies show it improves blood lipids10 and increases blood levels of EPA.11

 Those are the big things to worry about.
 Once you’ve them all squared away, the rest is easy: just eat delicious whole plant foods.

 Hope you like avocados and coconut.